eagroom/IntroToRPresentation/index.md

 To the rescue... the applies!

 * lapply(): Loop over a list and evaluate a function on each element
-* sapply(): Same as lapply but try to simplify the result
+* sapply(): Same as lapply but tries to simplify the result
 * apply(): Apply a function over the margins of an array
 * tapply(): Apply a function over subsets of a vector
 * mapply(): Multivariate version of lapply